John Arthur Gibson: 1912

-The 1912 version Gibson gave in Onondagan was transcribed onto 525 pages by Alexander Goldenweiser.
+The 1912 version Gibson gave in Onondaga was transcribed onto 525 pages by Alexander Goldenweiser.
 The version ultimately published is not complete – some 14 pages of the original record are missing.
 Gibson died suddenly four months after offering the version to Goldenweiser.
 Goldenweiser himself never published a translation and in 1934 turned his notes over to Fenton.
 Fenton worked on a translation in consultation with Gibson's sons and others; Fenton referred to the results but never published his work on the translation itself, though Hanna Woodbury consulted his unpublished notes.
 Floyd Lounsbury also worked on a translation but only managed some 21 pages.
 Some unclarity in the notes required Woodbury to elicit the story from speakers between 1978 and 1990.
-Woodbury also had to deal with differences in the Onondaga language between New York and Six Nations speakers; she observed that the Six Nations Onondagan had more borrowed words from other Iroquois nations and that Gibson's original was closer to the New York dialect by her time.
+Woodbury also had to deal with differences in the Onondaga language between New York and Six Nations speakers; she observed that the Six Nations Onondaga had more borrowed words from other Iroquois nations and that Gibson's original was closer to the New York dialect by her time.
 In addition, Woodbury believed that the exact context of the kinship relationships among the Iroquois nations has been lost since Gibson's use of the words, though the root meaning still implies relationships among speakers of Iroquois languages.
 Woodbury calls the 1912 version Gibson's "most mature understanding."

 In 1924 the Canadian government finally imposed a system based on voting by the male Iroquois of the reserve, upsetting several Iroquois standards in the process.